The Pacific War Online Encyclopedia

 U.S. Army.
 Via Historians.org

 considered vital to the security of the United States.
 The

-lesser amounts went to almost every other Allied
+aid, and lesser amounts went to almost every other Allied power.

 The debate over the bill was bitter, with isolationists claiming that the bill would draw the United States into a war that would bury every fourth American boy.
 Members of Congress objected to the power it would put in the President's hand.
 The CIO objected to a provision allowing the government to ban strikes in the factories producing Lend-Lease goods.
 Roosevelt responded to these objections in one of his "fireside chats" (radio broadcasts from the White House directly to the public), likening the proposal to lending a length of garden hose to a neighbor whose house was on fire.
 The bill passed by a single vote.
 With this bill, the United States became the great Arsenal of Democracy, proving weapons and matériel for itself and most of its allies.

 The bill authorized the President to transfer defense articles from existing stocks and from production already on order of not more than $1.3 billion.
 Such transfers required the approval of the Army Chief of Staff or the Chief of Naval Operations, an odd reversal of the usual chain of command.
 This was likely a concession to fears that Lend-Lease would impair the United States' own defense preparations.
 However, new production could be transferred without limit (other than the available appropriations.)
 Authority to enter new Lend-Lease agreements would initially expire on 30 June 1943 and such agreements could continue to be acted on until 1 July 1946.
 The Act was extended by one year three times, making the final deadlines 30 June 1946 for new Lend-Lease agreements and 1 July 1949 for carrying out existing agreements.